gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 ### Lecture 48: Function factories

-A factory means a function that returns and mix something for us.
+A factory means a function that returns and mixes something for us.

 ```javascript
 function makeGreeting(language) {